-V-J Day is August 14-15 (depending upon which side of the date line you’re on) for the rest of the world.
+For the rest of the world, V-J Day is August 14-15 (depending upon which side of the date line you’re on).
 It marks the day Japan announced their surrender.
-Officially in America V-J Day is September 2, when Japan signed the surrender documents.
+In America the “Official” V-J Day is September 2, when Japan signed the surrender documents.
 In 1995, President Clinton referred to the 50th anniversary of American’s official day as “the end of the Pacific War” rather than V-J Day.

 Naturally, the administration came under fire for being overly deferential to Japan and insensitive toward U.S. veterans who, as prisoners of war, suffered greatly at the hands of their Japanese captors.
 Both terms are correct in that it was victory over Japan and an end to the war in the Pacific.
 Over the years many of the celebrations have fallen from favor due to concerns about being offensive to Japan, to Japanese Americans, and celebrating a day brought about by the nuclear devastation of Hiroshima and Nagasaki.
 Today marks the 75th Anniversary of Japan’s official surrender.